-The study, out of the University of Texas Southwest’s Medical Center and The Cooper Institute in Dallas, examined the vitamin D test results of nearly 12,600 participants from late 2006 to late 2010.
-Vitamin D testing is now a regularly part of physical exams.
+A 2012 study out of the University of Texas Southwest’s Medical Center and The Cooper Institute in Dallas examined the vitamin D test results of nearly 12,600 participants from late 2006 to late 2010.
+Vitamin D testing is now a regular part of physical exams.

 The results found that high levels of vitamin D were associated with lower chances of developing depression, especially among those patients who had a prior history of depression.

 Low levels of vitamin D in study participants were associated with depressive symptoms, and even more so among those participants with a history of depression.

 "Our findings suggest that screening for vitamin D levels in depressed patients — and perhaps screening for depression in people with low vitamin D levels — might be useful," said Dr. E. Sherwood Brown, professor of psychiatry at UT Southwestern and senior author of the study.

 The link between vitamin D and depression remains elusive.
 Brown and his team say they are not sure if depression causes lower vitamin D levels or if lowered vitamin D levels cause depression.

 “We don't have enough information yet to recommend going out and taking supplements,” he said.

 But the vitamin D may affect neurotransmitters and other factors associated with depression.

 Vitamin D levels have been connected to a host of other medical problems including autoimmune disease, obesity, diabetes and neurological disorders.